ashutoshverma117/yoga-AI/yogAI-master/README.md

 3. To spread awareness about Yoga and exercise.

-4. To recommend people the best-suited posture for their health to maintain health and save time on process of thinking about which yoga posture they should do.
+4. To recommend people the best-suited posture for their body to maintain health

+5. To save time on process of thinking about which yoga posture they should do.

-5. To guide the people to do proper postures.
+6. To guide the people to do proper postures.

-6. To engage the user's interest.
+7. To engage the user's interest.